February 10, 2026

-The European VC ecosystem is no longer just "the alternative to Silicon Valley."
-With over $50B deployed annually and firms like Sequoia, Accel, and Index establishing permanent European presence, the continent has developed its own investment DNA—one that increasingly favors sustainable unit economics over blitzscaling.
+The European VC ecosystem is no longer just "the alternative to Silicon Valley".
+With over $50B deployed annually and firms like Sequoia, Accel, and Index establishing permanent European presence, the continent has developed its own investment DNA, one that increasingly favours sustainable unit economics over blitzscaling.

 If you're a post-revenue founder preparing to raise in Europe, you're competing in a market where investors have become significantly more selective.

-We analyzed 50 of Europe's most active venture firms to understand where the smart money is flowing in 2026.
+We analysed 50 of Europe's most active venture firms to understand where the smart money is flowing in 2026.
 Here's what we found—and who you should be talking to.

 Tier 1: The European Powerhouses